-They sometimes find themselves in the crosshairs of foreign forces, particularly Ugandan and Tanzanian security agents when they accidentally cross the boundaries.
+Sometimes they find themselves in the crosshairs of foreign forces, particularly Ugandan and Tanzanian security agents, when they accidentally cross the boundaries.

-After they set out at 7pm, they switch on the lights, which act as a bait and patiently wait for fish to swim towards the nets.
-At night, the small fish are naturally drawn to sources of light, so it’s always easier for them.
+After they set out at 7pm, they switch on the lights, which act as a bait, and patiently wait for fish to swim towards the nets.

-Unlucky fishermen usually catch ochonga – smaller than omena – which is used as chicken feed.
-Mr George Omondi has noticed a difference between past and present fishing practices.
-When he started out in 1994, they were using kerosene lanterns in fishing expeditions.
+Unlucky fishermen catch ochonga – a fish smaller than omena – which is used as chicken feed.

 “The lanterns used to have limited light and controlled the catch.
 The LED lights are very powerful and attract a lot of fish, which are taken out at once,” says Mr Omondi.

 “There’s no space for fish to breed and multiply.
-The ones that were beneath the water are also fished out.
-This reduces the amount of fish we get each day because of reduced breeding,” says Mr Omondi.
+This reduces the amount of fish we get each day,” the fisherman says.

 Some rules set to regulate the fishing of omena have largely been ignored.
-In the past, fishing was prohibited when the moon was bright.
-This was meant to encourage fish to breed.
-Today, nobody gives fish any chance to breed and nobody cares how they get the fish.
+In the past, fishing was prohibited when the moon was bright to encourage breeding.
+Today, Mr Omondi says, nobody gives fish chance to breed or cares how they get the fish.
 The end justifies the means.

 The reality of what’s happening in the lake usually becomes evident at 5am when the first boat approaches the beach.
-They have returned empty handed after spending up to nine hours out in the lake.
+The fishermen have returned empty handed after spending up to nine hours out in the lake.

-For the lucky few, a scramble for the available omena by traders begins.
-After about an hour of haggling and compromises, the noise subsides.
-The boats are docked along the shores, waiting for dusk again.
+For the lucky few who have a catch, a scramble for the available omena by traders ensues.
+After about an hour of haggling and compromises, the noise subsides and boats are docked along the shores, waiting for dusk again.

-At Litare Beach, traders use water troughs to measure the quantity of omena for sell.
+At Litare Beach, traders use water troughs to measure the quantity of omena for sale.
 Each trough of omena costs Sh1,000.

-At Sare Beach in Suba Sub-county, where the Nile perch (mbuta) is common, fishermen also complain about dwindling stocks.
+At Sare Beach in Suba Sub-county where Nile perch (mbuta) is common, fishermen are also complaining about dwindling stocks.

-Sub-County Beach Management Unit (BMU) chairman William Onditi says the catch has been decreasing daily and it’s causing worries.
+Sub-county Beach Management Unit chairman William Onditi says the catch has been decreasing daily and it’s causing worries.
 The Nile perch was introduced to the lake in the 1950s.

-Its population grew exponentially and became a threat to other species of fish, which are still their prey.
-Today, the Nile perch is under threat of extinction due to uncontrolled activities by local fishermen.
+Its population grew exponentially and became a threat to other species of fish, which are their prey.
+Today, the Nile perch is under threat of extinction due to uncontrolled fishing.

 Factories that used to run the local economy no longer hire people in production of processed fish.
 Only one fish factory, Lake Treasures Limited, is operating in Homa Bay County.
-It’s one of the two firms in Nyanza that are still in operation.
+It’s one of the two firms in Nyanza that are still in operation after others closed shop.

-The others closed shop due to the dwindling stocks.
-Lake Treasures Limited General Manager Surendra Shetty says they used to process up to 15 tonnes of fish daily in 2009.
+Lake Treasures Ltd General Manager Surendra Shetty says the company used to process up to 15 tonnes of fish daily in 2009.